-Prerequisites:Permission of honors advisor during orientationFrequency:Fall (I)Student Body:First-year studentsCredit:4 Credits.Recent Texts:Calculus (4th ed) by Michael Spivak, Calculus andLinear Algebra(UM edition) by Wilfred Kaplan
+Prerequisites: Permission of honors advisor during orientation

+Recent Texts: Calculus (4th ed) by Michael Spivak, Calculus and Linear Algebra (UM edition) by Wilfred Kaplan and Donald Lewis.

 Most students take calculus in high school, and it may seem that there isn't much new to learn.
 The goal of this course is to develop the familiar concepts of calculus using a more rigorous and theoretical approach.
 In particular, with its emphasis on how to use appropriate mathematical language, this course lays a solid foundation for future math courses, and is suitable for students intending to pursue a concentration in mathematics, science, or engineering who desire a more complete understanding of the underpinnings of calculus.
 This sequence is not restricted to students enrolled in the LSA Honors Program.